 Madison Mallards Responsible Alcohol Consumption Action Plan

 The Mallards will continue to execute the following Responsible Alcohol Consumption Action Plan going into 2022.
 This plan has been in place since 2008 and is the result of Mallards staff working with Madison Parks, the Madison Police Department and receiving input from various other sources.
 This document is adjusted annually and, as a term of the Mallards lease with the city of Madison, needs to be presented to the Madison Parks Commission annually for their approval.

-For several years the Mallards have posted in highly visible locations the following “Great Dane Duck Blind” rules:
+For several years the Mallards have posted in highly visible locations the following “Busch Light Duck Blind” rules:

 General stadium alcohol related policies and practices: